confluentinc/confluent-connector-migration-tool/bigquery-v2-sink/README.md

 - **DAY**: Partition by day
 - **MONTH**: Partition by month
 - **YEAR**: Partition by year

+### Topic to Table Mapping
+For testing purposes, you can configure `topic2table.map` to redirect data to different tables:
+- **Use existing mapping**: If already configured in the legacy connector
+- **Configure new mapping**: For testing without affecting production tables
+- **Skip mapping**: Use default table names

+Example mapping: `my-topic:my-test-table,another-topic:another-test-table`

 ## GCP Service Account Keyfile